signalingsystemslab/mRNA-nuclear-export/README.md

 * R (compiler, deSolve, dMod, numDeriv)

 ## Step 6: Intron retention
 Intron retenttion was calculated on nucleoplasmic fraction bam files using [SQUID](https://github.com/Xinglab/SQUID), for exact options using to run SQUID see `Intron retention > squid_run.sh`.
 Results are given in `Intron retention > SQUID` folder.
+The R script `Intron retention > Introns.R` must be run from its parent directory.

 ### Requirements for Step 6
 Needed external softwares:
 * python 2.7 (NumPy, SciPy, pysam) for SQUID
+* R (biomaRt)

 ## Step 7: Half-life estimation from ActinomycinD treated samples
 Half-life estimates from ActinomycinD RNAseq were derived using the [ActDAnalyser](https://github.com/signalingsystemslab/ActDAnalyser) and resulting estimates can be found in the `ActD` folder.
 Fastqs and bams files used to derive those half-life have been deposited on SRA.